akmfelix/python_hero/Assessment.md

 ~~~

+## Create a list of all numbers between 1 and 50 that are divisible by 3.
-### Use List comprehension to create a list of all numbers between 1 and 50 that are divisible by 3
+Use List comprehension to create a list of all numbers between 1 and 50 that are divisible by 3.
 ~~~
 mylist = [x for x in range(1,50) if x%3==0]
 # [3, 6, 9, 12, 15, 18, 21, 24, 27, 30, 33, 36, 39, 42, 45, 48]
 ~~~

+## Print "even!".
-### Go through the string below and if the length of a word is even print "even!"
+Go through the string below and if the length of a word is even print "even!".
 ~~~
 st = 'Print every word in this sentence that has an even number of letters' mylist = []